 Bitcoin price prediction 2017

 Bitcoin had a big year in 2017.
-On 18 December, it reached its all-time high of around $20,000.
-Because Bitcoin exchanges recorded different prices, there is some discussion about whether the number was just over or under $20K.
+On 18 December, it reached an all-time high of around $20,000.
+Because Bitcoin exchanges recorded different prices, there is some discussion about whether the number was just over or just under $20K.

 The 2017 Bitcoin price rally is attributed mainly to speculation as the mainstream began to take notice of the cryptocurrency.
 Investors were rushing to ICOs, which lifted Bitcoin and other cryptocurrencies like Ethereum to record high prices.
-Bitcoin's cryptocurrency market cap actually dropped to around 33% due to this surge in interest on the broader cryptocurrency market, but the first crypto coin would soon regain its position.
+Bitcoin's cryptocurrency market cap dropped by about 33% due to this surge in interest in the broader cryptocurrency market, but the first crypto coin would soon regain its position.

 Bitcoin price prediction 2018